-ICTBroadcast supports multiple types of communication software.
-It uses open-source Asterisk PBX for Fax and Voice Broadcasting, and open-source Kannel gateway for SMS messaging.
+ICTBroadcast is all in one unified communications dialer, predictive dialer, progressive dialer, power dialer, and auto-dialer software and it is developed over open-source Asterisk communication engine and other open-source projects, It uses open-source Asterisk PBX for Fax and Voice Broadcasting and open-source Kannel gateway for SMS messaging.
 Learn more about ICTBroadcast

 Unified communications dialer

 A Unified Communications dialer supports multiple mass communications technologies such as Voice broadcasting over SIP protocol, Fax broadcasting over T.38 (SIP) protocol, SMS messaging over SMPP protocol, and email marketing over SMTP protocol.
 Unified Communications dialer is in one solution for mass marketing as well as bulk messaging as customers can run and manage multiple campaigns using different communications technologies from a single platform with ease.

 A progressive dialer is an automated dialing system that presents the contact information to the sales rep prior to dialing the phone number.
 ICTBroadcast progressive dialer dial the contact only when the agent becomes available, places phone calls and when the agent becomes available again, it dials the next contact automatically. it is designed for agent-based personalized communications rather than system-based auto-dialing and placing the calls in queue for multiple agents as in auto or predictive model.

 A predictive dialer is a kind of automatic dialer that even before the agents become available, places phone calls.
 By calling as many leads as possible, it is designed to maximize agent productivity.
 This ensures more efficient talk time, ensuring the call center’s increased productivity.